 Where to buy USJ tickets

 I actually created a separate blog post that is dedicated on how to buy your tickets.
 If you don’t want to open another page, I’ll just summarize it for you.
-For those who live overseas, you can buy your tickets either from the USJ website (an english version is available, but you can’t buy tickets from it), or from an English travel concierge website called Voyagin.
-If you don’t want to deal with language barrier, and/or lack computer skills, buy your USJ tickets with Voyagin.
+For those who live overseas, you can buy your tickets either from the USJ website (an english version is available, but you can’t buy tickets from it), or from English travel concierge websites like Voyagin or Klook.
+Or, if you want a complete Universal Studios Japan package with hotel accommodation for the family, I recommended checking out Japanican.
+If you don’t want to deal with language barrier, and/or lack computer skills, buy your USJ tickets with them.

 Regular lane with 2 hours waiting time.